InnovateForVegas/.github/CONTRIBUTING.md

 ## Warranties

-Contribution of creative work to any Innovate for Vegas project or project repository is made without warranty, express or implied.
+Contribution of creative work to any Innovate for Vegas Initiative, Component Project or any Repository is made without warranty, express or implied.
 This is in keeping with the nature of the license(s) which apply to the initiatives which the Innovate for Vegas Foundation pursues with its cohort of volunteers, up to and after the release and/or deployment of those initiatives and components of those initiatives.

 ## Code of Conduct